Should I get a Math Tutor?

 - Pupils do not develop independent learning skills as the Math Tutor sometimes does all the thinking

 - Responsibility for learning is placed on the Maths Tutor and pupil blames his/her Math Tutor for lack of progress

 - Pupil does not develop resiliency skills

-- A Maths Tutor would be required at every other level – GCSE, A-LEVEL.
+- A Math Tutor would be required at every other level – GCSE, A-LEVEL.
 DEGREE

-- The Time and Cost of Maths Tutor
+- The Time and Cost of Math Tutor